-- Agencies should permit nonlawyers-including friends, family members, and other individuals-to assist participants throughout the adjudicative process.
-For example, agencies should freely allow nonlawyers to help participants navigate and complete forms, obtain necessary documents and records, and accompany participants to interviews and hearings for moral support, unless there is reason to exclude such individuals (e.g., allowing participation in an interview or hearing could cause a disruption or adversely impact testimony). - 2.
-Agencies should encourage and expand opportunities for nonlawyer assistance through programs that authorize, educate, and/or certify individuals to provide participants with information, support, and dedicated assistance, either by staffing and operating such programs directly or providing guidance and grant funding to nonprofit organizations.
+- 1. Agencies should permit nonlawyers-including friends, family members, and other individuals-to assist participants throughout the adjudicative process.
+For example, agencies should freely allow nonlawyers to help participants navigate and complete forms, obtain necessary documents and records, and accompany participants to interviews and hearings for moral support, unless there is reason to exclude such individuals (e.g., allowing participation in an interview or hearing could cause a disruption or adversely affect testimony). - 2.
+Agencies should encourage and expand opportunities for nonlawyer assistance through programs that authorize, educate, and/or certify individuals to provide participants with information, support, and dedicated assistance, either by staffing and operating such programs directly or providing guidance and/or grant funding to nonprofit organizations to perform those functions.